NationalSecurityAgency/emissary/README.md

 #### Topology (Clustered)

-The topology talks to the configured node (localhost:8001 by default) and talks to every it knows about.
+The topology talks to the configured node (localhost:8001 by default) and talks to every node it knows about.
 The response is what all those nodes know about, so you can build up a network topology of your cluster.
 Run it with